Southampton-RSG-Training/industry-skills-agile-training/episodes/14-estimation-prioritisation.md

 - Add backlog items to the Project Board
 - Describe the key principles and approaches to estimation
 - Apply MoSCoW with a client to prioritise items in a product backlog
-- Create questions for clarification needed from the client
-- Elicit clarifications and agree on project requirements with client

 ::::::::::::::::::::::::::::::::::::::::::::::::